Amazon Tap Review

-If want you really want is a Bluetooth speaker but think having an Alexa capable device might be fun, we would suggest steering clear.
+If what you really want is a Bluetooth speaker but think having an Alexa-capable device might be fun, we would suggest steering clear.
 Alexa is fun (office Jeopardy became a daily occurrence while testing the Tap) but it adds an awful lot of complexity to the device.
-This can feel like a hinderance when all you really want to do is play some music.
+This can feel like a hindrance when all you really want to do is play some music.
 There are also speakers in the same price range that sound better (Bose SoundLink Color II), are more durable (UE Boom 2), and are more portable (UE Roll 2) than the Tap.

 The Tap performed relatively well in our sound quality testing, picking up a score of 7 out of 10.
 This put it towards the middle of a metric that saw scores ranging from 3 to 10.
 The Tap has quite good clarity.
 Even in complex melodies where some speakers muddle notes together, the Tap kept most of them sounding crisp and well defined.
 Its biggest weak point was its bass.
 Its bass was much deeper and more powerful than the budget speakers we tested, but couldn't match the resonance of the higher scoring speakers, making its music sound somewhat thin in comparison.
 This weakness probably isn't glaringly obvious when listening to the Tap in isolation, but is clear in a side-by-side comparison.